Digital-Media/normform/README.md

 To use *NormForm* create a class that inherits from `AbstractNormForm` and implement the required abstract methods `isValid()` (used for form validation) and `business()` (for business logic, once the form has been successfully submitted).
 Then create an instance of your new class and call the `normForm()` method to initiate the process.

-To see *NormForm* in action, run ``/examples/NormFormExample.php``.
+To see *NormForm* in action, see  [phpintro](https://github.com/Digital-Media/phpintro/blob/master/src/NormFormDemo.php).
 It is a fully implemented example with a very simple form.

-If you need a procedural (non object-oriented) version of *NormForm* you can use `/examples/norm_form_example.php` and modify it to your needs.
-This file has no other dependencies but is not as flexible as the object-oriented version.

 ## Technologies and Requirements

-This code has been developed with the [XAMPP](https://www.apachefriends.org/) package in mind.
-Other development environments (MAMP, Vagrant images, Docker containers, etc.) will most likely as well but haven't been tested.
+This code has been developed with [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) in mind.
+Other development environments (MAMP, XAMPP, Docker containers, etc.) will most likely work as well but haven't been tested.

 *You will need at least PHP 7.0 to use NormForm since it makes use of features such as type hinting.*